CentreForDigitalHumanities/edpop-explorer/README.md

 when running the application and changes will have immediate effect.

 ## Usage

+Start the programme from the command line using the `edpopx` command:

+    $ edpopx

 To perform a search on a database, give the name of the database followed by the query you want to perform, such as: